gauravleo40/Data-Science-Content-for-beginners/Python Programming/06 From Variables to Data Structures.md

 Let’s look at the issues one by one:

-* **Too many variables**: You're forced to create separate variables for each month.
+* **Too many variables**: You created separate variables for each month.
 That’s okay for 5, but terrible for 12 or more.

-* **Tedious calculations**: Each time you want to calculate a total or average, you have to write all the variable names one by one.
+* **Tedious calculations**: Each time you want to calculate a total or an average, you have to write all the variable names one by one.

   Imagine doing this: